 Chief Behavioral Health and Addictions Officer

-Mimi E. Gardner, is a graduate of the University of Chicago with a Bachelor of Arts and a Master of Arts.
-Her significant knowledge and experience in the behavioral health field provides her with the ability to be creative and innovative with underserved populations.
-Gardner is responsible for guiding the behavioral health care initiatives of HealthLinc and its providers.
-Previously, she served as the Vice President of Accountability and Provider Relations at Behavioral Health Systems of Baltimore, where she focused on addressing access to care and best practices in treatment and recovery.
-Additionally, she served as the Chief Clinical Officer for Green Door Behavioral Health and as President and CEO of Capital Community Services in Washington D.C., an outpatient community mental health center where she was responsible for the oversight, supervision and quality assurance of all clinical services.
+Mimi E. Gardner is a graduate of the University of Chicago with a Bachelor of Arts and a Master of Arts.
+Her significant knowledge and experience in the behavioral health field provide her with the ability to be creative and innovative with underserved populations.
+Mimi is responsible for guiding the behavioral health care initiatives of HealthLinc and its providers.
+Previously, she served as the vice president of accountability and provider relations at Behavioral Health Systems of Baltimore, where she focused on addressing access to care and best practices in treatment and recovery.
+Additionally, she served as the chief clinical officer for Green Door Behavioral Health and as president and CEO of Capital Community Services in Washington D.C., an outpatient community mental health center where she was responsible for the oversight, supervision and quality assurance of all clinical services.

 Ruth Stevens, MD

 Ruth Stevens, MD, MPH, has been with HealthLinc since 2013.
 She initially was a consultant, but now serves as our chief quality officer.
 Dr. Stevens has over 22 years of experience and expertise in clinical systems development, clinical management and clinical and operational quality performance improvement.
 In addition, she has served as CEO at one of the nation’s oldest community health centers in Indianapolis and as interim CEO at two community health centers in Georgia and Mississippi.